 The easiest way to stain such a large amount of space is to use a rag.
 I used white t-shirt rags.

-I love farmhouse design and I love industrial design.
-Our home is slowly evolving to be industrial farmhouse and I think this stained shiplap wall says industrial farmhouse all the way.
+I love the rustic element this shiplap wall adds to the master bath and I can’t wait to add more pictures to it to really give it an eclectic vibe.
 I think we are even going to add a shiplap wall to the family room, although it will probably get painted.

 I hope you found this helpful and I hope it inspires you to add some character to your home that fits your design style.